RDBALL/about-me/README.md

 ### Reflections and Comments

-Consider including the answers to your daily journal and submission questions here

-This is also a good place to reflect on the tools and resources used and learned.
+What I should have done from the start is to get back to the basics and begin with a wireframe design.
+At the moment there is not a lot of thought put into the overall design other than just meeting the requirements of the assignment.